 The majority of our volunteers in Palestine receive a three-month tourist visa when arriving at Israeli airports or crossing from Jordan to the West Bank.

-Americans, Canadians, and most Europeans do not require a visa to enter Palestine but do refer to the visa exemption agreement for further information.
-Upon your arrival at the Israeli Airports in Tel Aviv or Eilat, you will aquire a tourist visa that is valid for 90 days.
-This is sufficient for participation in Engage in the West Bank’s programs as well as easy travel around Palestine and Israel.
+Americans, Canadians, and most Europeans do not require a visa to enter Palestine, but they should refer to the visa exemption agreement for further information.
+Upon your arrival at the Israeli Airports in Tel Aviv or Eilat, you will acquire a tourist visa that is valid for 90 days.
+This is sufficient for participation in Engage in the West Bank’s programs and easy travel around Palestine and Israel.

 Traveling to Palestine On Your Own?